 - Support the exploration of a Road User Charge to replace the gasoline tax.

-- Provide a dedicated revenue source for regional and local governments to support the implementation of SB 375.
+- Provide additional dedicated revenue source for regional and local governments to support the implementation of SB 375.

 - Expand innovative financing and project delivery options to facilitate creative solutions for project funding.

-- Support legislation that lowers the voter threshold required to pass transportation infrastructure initiatives to 55 percent.
+- Support legislation that lowers the voter threshold required to pass transportation infrastructure initiatives to 55 percent; and support legislation that allows a county to create a sales tax district within its boundary with a two-thirds vote of that district.

 C. Transportation Programs

-Regions support a federal and state transportation programs that encourage and reward innovative solutions to the movement of people and goods, while protecting the environment.
+CALCOG supports federal and state transportation programs that encourage innovative solutions for the movement of people and goods, while protecting the environment.

 - Support measures to improve opportunities for businesses and citizens to easily access goods, jobs, services, and housing.

-- Support Transportation Demand Management strategies such as ridesharing, including vanpooling and the use of Transportation Network Companies, and encourage use of technology, such as telecommuting, that can reduce single person vehicle use.
+- Support Transportation Demand Management strategies that can reduce single person vehicle use.

-- Support complete streets designed to accommodate all users, including cars, trucks, transit, bicyclists, and pedestrians.
+- Support “complete street” policies that are designed to accommodate all users, including cars, trucks, transit, bicyclists, and pedestrians.

 - Protect and increase funding for the operation and expansion of transit and intercity and passenger rail service.

-- Provide environmental review exemptions for specific repairs, safety projects, and transportation projects within existing public rights of way that directly further State policy priorities.
+- Provide environmental review exemptions for specific repairs, safety projects, and transportation projects within existing public rights of way that directly further state policy priorities, regardless of the size of the lead agency.

-- Reauthorize and remove the sunset for assignment of the National Environmental Policy Act (NEPA) responsibilities to California, and make the waiver of sovereign immunity permanent for such assignment.
+- Support the permanent assignment of the National Environmental Policy Act (NEPA) responsibilities to California align timelines of the assignment to be more consistent with California Environmental Quality Act and make the waiver of sovereign immunity permanent for such assignment.

 - Authorize Caltrans and its partners to use alternative procurement methods permanently and without limits.